 One of the first questions we get from homeowners looking to remodel their kitchen with Sea Pointe is – “How much will my kitchen remodel cost?“

-Based on Sea Pointe Construction’s more than 34 years of Orange County remodeling experience, we’ve listed below the three greatest drivers in kitchen remodeling costs.
+Based on Sea Pointe Design & Remodel’s more than 35 years of Orange County remodeling experience, we’ve listed below the three greatest drivers in kitchen remodeling costs.
 We created this handy chart diagramming the cost break out of an Orange County kitchen remodel cost.
 This is one of many communication tools we use to help you budget and design your kitchen; knowing where the expenses break out enable you to see where you have the most flexibility to cut or add budget based on your priorities.

 Generally speaking, kitchen cabinets and installation can account for 40 to 50 percent of your kitchen remodeling costs.
 When it comes to cabinetry, simply put, you get what you pay for.
 Outlined below are the key considerations associated with your three major options.